Statistics (STAT) - Graduate Courses

 Mathematical Statistics I

 Review of discrete and continuous random variables.
 Moment generating functions, multivariate probability distributions, marginal and conditional probability distributions, functions of random variables, order statistics, Central Limit Theorem, point estimation and confidence intervals.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: grade of "C" or better in STAT 245 and MTH 310.
+Graduate students have additional course requirements/expectations.
+Prerequisite: grade of "C" or better in STAT 245 and MTH 208.
 Offered Fall.

 STAT 442/542 Cr.3